jakubkarczewski/PolynomialRegression/README.md

 # Polynomial Regression
-This repository contains an implementation of a simple neural network for polynomial regression.
+This repository contains an implementation of perceptron with linear activation for polynomial regression.

 ## Dependencies and installation